 Issue #48: American Finance, the Global Market for Art, and the Need for Speed

-This issue is structured around contemporary political and aesthetic debates focused on three books: The Fall and Rise of American Finance: From JP Morgan to BlackRock (Verso, 2024) by Stephen Maher and Scott Aquanno; The Global Rules of Art: The Emergence and Divisions of a Cultural World Economy (Princeton University Press, 2022) by Larissa Buchholz; and Anna Kornbluh’s Immediacy, or The Style of Too Late Capitalism (Verso, 2024).
-Included here are a range of responses to these books in the hope of generating more discussion around finance capital, the global art market, and the accelerated rate of consumption under capital.
+This issue is structured around contemporary political and aesthetic debates focused on three books: The Fall and Rise of American Finance: From JP Morgan to BlackRock by Stephen Maher and Scott Aquanno; The Global Rules of Art: The Emergence and Divisions of a Cultural World Economy by Larissa Buchholz; and Anna Kornbluh’s Immediacy, or The Style of Too Late Capitalism.
+Included here are a range of responses to these books in the hope of generating more discussion around finance capital, the global art world, and the accelerated rate of consumption under capital.
+Also featured is an essay by novelist Sunjeev Sahota on class politics and publishing.

 Inside the issue